-Do you ever need a natural little pick-me-up to lift your mood after a draining week, or something to help get a better night’s sleep, or even something to soothe a child’s upset tummy . . . lemon balm can help with all of that!
-Although I included it as an ingredient in my sleep dust recipe, I didn’t go into much detail on the benefits of lemon balm.
+Do you ever need a natural pick-me-up to lift your soul after a draining week, or something to help get a better night’s sleep, or even something to soothe a child’s upset tummy?
+Lemon balm can help with all of that!
+Although I included it as an ingredient in my sleep dust recipe, I didn’t go into much detail on the benefits of lemon balm in that article.

 So what is this herb that Paracelsus once called “the elixir of life” and Dioscorides used for “sweetening the spirit?”
 (1) Today we’ll dive deep into: